- Student Experience

-Fire Violations & Sanctions
+Fire Violations and Sanctions

 Students who find vandalized or defective fire detection, alarm, suppression or other safety devices should notify Residential Life staff or the campus safety department immediately.
 Students with information or knowledge about persons who are misusing or vandalizing fire safety equipment or causing a fire to be set should notify the Director of Residential Life, Campus Safety, or university personnel immediately.